#Original

 • Arnold Hall: Cadet club.
 The only area where casual attire (or comfortable clothing) is allowed, offering a breath of fresh air.
 Informal conversations, bets, romance, relaxation.

-4. Airfield & Special Areas
+4. Flight and Special Areas (The Airfield)

 Stage for pride battles, romance and jealousy, information warfare and politics, witty remarks, mind games.